Sonja Savić

-Sonja Savić (Соња Савић; 15 September 1961 – 23 September 2008) was a Serbian actress, famous for her husky voice and series of impressive roles in some of the more memorable 1980s Yugoslav films.
+Sonja Savić (Соња Савић; 15 September 1961 – 23 September 2008) was a Serbian actress, famous for her husky voice and series of impressive roles in some of the most memorable Yugoslav films of 1980s and 1990s.

+She was born in Čačak, Serbia and attended the Faculty of Dramatic Arts in Belgrade, Serbia.

+Personal life

+Savić was a good friend with members of the band Ekatarina Velika.

+Savić never married and had no children.
+In later years she stated she regrets that decision.

+In her later years she became an outspoken critic of the direction the country was taking, in terms of cultural and political values.
+Politically, she was a progressive.

 Sonja appeared in Miroslav Ilić video Voleo sam devojku iz grada.

-In later years she became an outspoken critic of the direction the country was taking, in terms of cultural and political values.
+Death

-She was born in Čačak, Serbia and died in Belgrade, Serbia; the cause of death was initially reported to be a drug overdose.
+She died in Belgrade, Serbia; the cause of death was initially reported to be a heroin overdose.